stevecordle/gravity-forms-bulk-download/readme.txt

 == Installation ==

 Upload/Activate the plugin.
-It automatically creates zip files when there are multiple file uploads on a gravity form that has the file upload (with multiple files activated).
+It automatically creates zip files created with random md5 has for the name, to help with duplicate file names, when there are multiple file uploads on a gravity form that has the file upload (with multiple files activated).

 It creates a new merge tag {download_all_files_zip}, which is just the link of the zip file.